qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 |moderate| |FA| Creating labels for the dynamic header
 ---------------------------------------------------------------------------------------

-* You can enter the project title of your QGIS project automatically.
-This title has to be set in the :guilabel:`Project Properties` first.
+* The title of your QGIS project can be included automatically.
+The title is set in the :guilabel:`Project Properties` first.
 Insert a label with the |addLabel| :sup:`Adds a new Label to the layout` Item and enter the name ``project title (variable)``.
   In the :guilabel:`Main Properties` of the :guilabel:`Items Properties` Panel enter the expression ``[%@project title%]``.
 Set the